 - employee engagement.

-Learning — and being genuinely interesting in understanding the new mindset and behaviors you’ll need — is essential.
+To become a leader, not just a boss, you will need to make an identity shift to succeed.
+Learning — and being genuinely interested in understanding the new mindset and behaviors you’ll need to be a successful leader — is essential.

-Learn more about our Maximizing Your Leadership Potential program, which develops the perspective, knowledge, and practical skills that first-time managers need to effectively lead others.
+If your organization is serious about developing leaders, not just bosses, learn more about our new manager training, Maximizing Your Leadership Potential, which develops the perspective, knowledge, and practical skills that first-time managers need to effectively lead people and projects.